manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 It's important to understand that the same logic applies when comparing values of different types with `==` or combining values of different types with `+`: for the JavaScript interpreter, it's a two-step process called *type coercion*.
 First, one of the values is translated into another type, and only then the comparison or combination takes place.

 There's a whole lot of rules behind type coercion in JavaScript.
-However, the basics are simple - whenever type coercion happens, a values is translated into one of only three types: into a string, into a boolean, or into a number.
+However, the basics are simple - whenever type coercion happens, a value is translated into one of only three types: into a string, into a boolean, or into a number.

 When we run `1 + "foo"`, then the JavaScript interpreter assumes that we want a result of type *string*, and therefore translates the number `1` into the string `"1"`, and then concatenates both strings together into `"1foo"`.
 Because the string equivalent of the number `1.0` is `"1"`, too, the result of `1.0 + "foo"` is again `"1foo"`, while `1.5 + "foo"` results in `"1.5foo"`.